 For a real local foodie experience, download the free Broome Food and Heritage Trail map and go on a self-guided tour.
 The trail takes you to various locations of culturally and culinary significance, including providers of local food, iconic sights and places of significant heritage.

-Roebuck Bay is Australia’s newest marine park, known for its incredibly diverse marine life and for being one of the best places in Australia to view migratory birds, From September to April the bay is visited by half a million wader birds arriving from their breeding grounds in Siberia, North Asia and the Arctic Circle.
-These tiny birds fly the 11,000-kilometre journey non-stop – taking over four days and losing a third of their body weight in the process.
+Roebuck Bay is Australia’s newest marine park, known for its incredibly diverse marine life and for being one of the best places in Australia to view migratory birds.
+From September to April the bay is visited by half a million wader birds arriving from their breeding grounds in Siberia, North Asia and the Arctic Circle.
 Roebuck is also where you can spot the Australian snubfin dolphin – recognised as a new species in 2005 – swimming and playing.

 On Carnarvon Street in the middle of town is Sun Pictures, one of the oldest operating picture gardens in the world.
 Unlike most outdoor cinemas, multiple films are screened nightly at this historic theatre.
 Check session times on the cinema website and bring a jacket as the nights can be cool.

 Local Aboriginal man Bart Pigram of Narlijia Cultural Tours leads a fascinating, two-hour walking tour through the heart of Broome.
 With historic maps, he'll tell you the history of the town's main street, as well as stories about the pearling industry which used to favour Aboriginal women as divers.